Gratitude for NHS Surgeons and Healthcare Teams: A Story of Resilience

 I can’t imagine what it must be like to not be able to lose track because you need to know if you can afford this treatment.
 Or worse, to be handed a bill during it.
 A bill that would truly put a value on saving your life.

 The NHS has its detractors, yes.
 And is it perfect?
-No. The NHS turned 70 in 2018, and we know that it needs more money than is currently promised, just to keep up, never mind improve.
+No. The NHS turned 70 in 2018 (5 July 2023 marks 75 years).
+We know that it needs more money than is currently promised just to keep up, never mind improving.

 Nonetheless, I’m part of a generation who can only ever remember having it, and I just wanted to say, for the record, I am so, so grateful for it.